ChaogeCanFly/stanford-machine-learning-course/README.md

 stanford-machine-learning-course
 ================================

-These are my solutions for the Coursera Stanford Machine Learning course, by Andrew Ng.
+These are my solutions for the
+[Coursera Stanford Machine Learning course][course], by Andrew Ng.

 The exercises are those used during the January 22th - April 11th, 2016
 session.